2018 Executive Sponsors

 Patients or caregivers with experience relevant to the conference’s central theme actively participate in the design and planning of the event, including the selection of themes, topics and speakers.

 - Patients, caregivers and advocates were invited to join the advisory board planning committee where they provided significant input on content development, potential speakers and community outreach.
-Additionally, patients, caregivers and advocates on our advisory board committee have participated in our non-profit radio blog PharmaTalkRadio, where we provide free access to helpful information for those in the life sciences arena.

 Patients or caregivers with experience of the issues addressed by the event participate in its delivery, and appear in its physical audience.